 Trinity Center Volunteer Fire Department (TCVFD) is like many of the 25,585 volunteer departments in the U.S. We have a small team of firefighers and Emergency Medical Technicians (EMTs).

 Our team is dedicated to serving their community and answer medical and fire calls every minute of the year.
 TCVFD is staffed by volunteers, that is, no one receives compensation for serving.
-The department is managed by a volunteer Fire Chief, an Assistant Chief, and two Captains.
+The department is managed by a volunteer Fire Chief and two Captains.

 TCVFD is a department of the Trinity Center Community Services District.
 The District also maintains the fire hydrants in the Scott and Trinity Lake Knolls subdivisions.